 GNA’s present focus is on the development of an integrated cartridge- based decentralized system for the human diagnostic market.
 The currently estimated market potential for these commonly named “point-of-care” (POC) systems is just under $1 billion but it is also one of the more rapidly growing segments of the market.
 The plan is to have a system ready for the human diagnostics market by the end of 2020.

-GNA Biosolutions was acquired by HP in January of 2021
+GNA Biosolutions was acquired in January of 2021